dru1d-foofus/SILENTTRINITY/README.md

 Currently the implant only supports C2 over HTTP 1.1, .NET 4.5 seems to have a native WebSocket library which makes implementing a WS C2 channel more than possible.

-HTTP/2 support for .NET's `HttpClient` API is in the works, just not yet released.
+HTTP/2 client support for .NET's `HttpClient` API is in the works, just not yet released.

-The stager and server design are very much "future proof" which should make implementing these C2 Channels pretty trivial when the time comes.
+The implant and server design are very much "future proof" which should make implementing these C2 Channels pretty trivial when the time comes.

 ### COM Interop

 http://ironpython.net/documentation/dotnet/dotnet.html#oleautomation-and-com-interop

-Beautiful.

 We could possibly leaverage this to use IE's COM object to do C2 ala [WSC2](https://github.com/Arno0x/WSC2)